PopoWow/pic_timeline/README.txt

    around.
 Ideally, synchronize your cameras before the event!
  - Typically, photos that require extensive datetime overrides (scans, digital versions of film, etc) will be at the END of the list of photos (since they're most likely dated AFTER your event).
-Use this fact to make sure all out of order photos are properly sequenced.
+Use this trend to make sure all out of order photos are properly sequenced.
+ - Previewing on Windows can be a little heavy-duty so I wouldn't preview hundreds of photos at a time...